 X-Ray: This is the battle-tested method of diagnosing fractures all over the body and the collarbone is no different.
 X-rays have been used for decades to accurately diagnose fractures.
 It will be used to localize the fracture and provide information to physicians and surgeons regarding potential complications and treatment options.

 Not every patient will require surgery to fix their broken clavicle; however, there are two questions that need to be answered.
 First, the question is whether or not the fracture has been displaced.
 If the fracture has been displaced, the bones will not heal correctly, referred to as a malunion.
 Displaced clavicle fractures are more common in the lateral third than in the middle third, meaning that they will require surgery more often.
+Broken clavicles that have not been displaced are commonly treated without surgery.
 In addition, other structures in the area may have also been damaged.
 If this is the case, patients will require surgery, sometimes emergently, to fix these structures.
 These complications are also more common in the lateral third and medial third than in the middle third.Some Patients May Require Rehabilitation

 I’m Ed Smith, a Sacramento Bone Fracture Attorney.
 A clavicle fracture is a common injury that could lead to serious complications.
-If you or a loved one has been involved in a traumatic accident, please call me at (916) 921-6400 for friendly, free advice.
-If you are calling outside of the Sacramento area, feel free to contact me toll-free by dialing (800) 404-5400.
+If you or a loved one has been involved in a traumatic accident, please call me at (916) 921-6400 or (800) 404-5400 for friendly and free advice.

 I am a member of the California Million Dollar Advocates Forum.
 Our group includes many top injury lawyers with verdicts worth over 1 Million Dollars.